 The owner of the boat, if he/she knowingly loaned the boat to someone who was not qualified to operate it.

 The NASBLA boating courses are an accreditation program that is accepted by the coast guard as the national standard of certification and training for operating a boat.
 In Florida, boat operators 21 years old or younger are required to carry a photo ID while operating the vessel and to take an approved boating safety course to obtain a Boating Safety Identification Card.
 This card is valid for life and enables you to operate a boat with 10 horsepower or more.

-Boat operators who were born on or after January 1, 1988, are required by law to obtain a Florida Boating Safety Education Identification Card in order to operate a motorboat with 10 horsepower or more.
+To operate a motorboat with 10 horsepower or more, boat operators who were born on or after January 1, 1988, are required by law to obtain a Florida Boating Safety Education Identification Card.
 The state of Florida does not have a "boating license".

 The National Association of State Boating Law Administrators (NASBLA) is responsible for the review and approval of recreational boating safety courses in the United States.
 NASBLA-approved courses must meet National Boating Education Standards 1 through 7, and 9.
 All states and territories must maintain their state-specific topics in standard 8.
 All recreational boating safety courses approved by NASBLA are recognized by the U.S. Coast Guard.

 For a boat to be Coast Guard documented, it must be at least 5 net tons and must be wholly owned by a citizen of the U.S. Net tonnage is a measure of a vessel's volume and should not be confused with the vessel's weight, which may also be expressed in tons.
 Most vessels that are longer than 25 feet will measure 5 net tons or more under the Simplified Measurement System, although, they may measure less than 5 net tons if formally measured.
 For information about how tonnages are determined, including the simplified measurement form that calculates tonnages, click HERE.